-Professor Dennis Hayes chaired and East Midlands Salon discussion on 4 June with Vanessa Puppavac and Mladen Pupavac on What is a citizen – Global or National?
+I chaired an East Midlands Salon discussion on 4 June with Vanessa Puppavac and Mladen Pupavac on What is a citizen – Global or National?

-Professor Dennis Hayes will be giving a Keynote Lecture in Kristiansand, Norway at the Norwegian Conference on Quality Enhancement in Higher Education on Tuesday 24 March.
-(Postponed due to Covid-19 restrictions)
+I was to give a Keynote Lecture in Kristiansand, Norway at the Norwegian Conference on Quality Enhancement in Higher Education on Tuesday 24 March.
+(Cancelled due to Covid-19 restrictions)

 Professor Dennis Hayes discussed ‘The Dangerous Rise of Therapeutic Education: Ten Years On’ at the Battle of Ideas on 13 October at the Barbican, London.

 Professor Dennis Hayes took part in a US debate on the McDonaldization of higher education organised by EdSurge on Tuesday 25 September at 22.00 UK time.

 Professor Dennis Hayes spoke on Reversing the therapeutic turn in education at the ResearchED National Conference in London on 8 September.